Advanced search

 Paediatric population

-The European Medicines Agency has waived the obligation to submit the results of studies with ONIVYDE pegylated liposomal in all subsets of the paediatric population in treatment of adenocarcinoma of the pancreas (see section 4.2 for information on paediatric use).
+The European Medicines Agency has waived the obligation to submit the results of studies with ONIVYDE pegylated liposomal in all subsets of the paediatric population in treatment of pancreatic cancer (see section 4.2 for information on paediatric use).

 5.2 Pharmacokinetic properties